me2006/Web/docs/wiki/guides/downloading.md

 # Downloading Sitekick Remastered
-Sitekick Remastered is available for free on Android, Windows, and Xbox.
+Sitekick Remastered is available for free on Android and Windows.

 ## Supported Platforms